gmetzker/serverless-plugin-lambda-dead-letter/README.md

 A [serverless](https://serverless.com/) plugin that can assign a `DeadLetterConfig` to a Lambda function and optionally create a new SQS queue or SNS Topic with a simple syntax.

-Failed asynchronous messages for Amazon Lambda can be be sent to an SQS queue or SNS topic by setting the `DeadLetterConfig`.
+Failed asynchronous messages for Amazon Lambda can be be sent to an SQS queue or an SNS topic by setting the `DeadLetterConfig`.
 Lambda Dead Letter Queues [are documented here](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html).

 At the time this plugin was developed AWS Cloudformation (and serverless) did not support the `DeadLetterConfig` property of the Lambda so we have introduced a plugin that calls `UpdateFunctionConfiguration` on the lambda after serverless deploys the CloudFormation stack.